MicrosoftDocs/minecraft-creator/creator/Reference/Content/EntityReference/Examples/EntityGoals/minecraftBehavior_drop_item_for.md

 ---
 author: mammerla
-ms.author: v-bbortree
+ms.author: v-jillheaden
 title: Entity Documentation - minecraft:behavior.drop_item_for
 ms.prod: gaming
 ---

 # Entity Documentation - minecraft:behavior.drop_item_for

-`minecraft:behavior.drop_item_for` allows the entity to move toward a target, and drop an item near the target.
+`minecraft:behavior.drop_item_for` compels the entity to move toward a target and drop an item near the target.
 This goal requires a `minecraft:navigation` to execute.

 ## Parameters